By Tom · Published Oct. 3rd, 2021 · Updated Nov. 24th, 2022

 The cross was erected in February 1945 by Italian Prisoners-of-war who built the Du Toitskloof pass.
 Next to the cross, there is a box with a register to sign and leave a note.

 After enjoying the views, we retraced our steps to the car.
-The Miaspoort ravine was definitely less shady on the way down, so start early to avoid some sun.
-Check out or Cape Winelands guide for other activities in the area.
+The Miaspoort ravine was definitely less shady on the way down, so start early to avoid the hot sun.
+It’s quite steep and far on the way down, so hiking poles* are a good idea to save your knees.

 FAQs about Miaspoort Trail